rabellan/LosAngelesVisualizationApp/README.md

     * **express** 4.18.2: Minimal Node JS web framework

 ### Data Analytics using Tableau
-# ##Data Clean Up using Tableau Prep
+# #Data Clean Up using Tableau Prep
 Ingested in the two excel files for "businesses_clean.xlsx" and "crime_four_months_clean.xlsx", cleaned both files by restructing field names and adjusting the aliasas for certain fields such as:
    Sex: M to Male, F to Female and X to Unknown
-   Gender: (as specified by the LA City.org website) Ensured consistent spelling on all columns and output a hyper file, xlsx file and csv file.
+   Gender: (as specified by the LA City.org website) Ensured consistent spelling on all columns, the two files were joined together on the th longitude and latitude fields to create tall data file. and output a hyper file, xlsx file and csv file.

+# #Data Visualization
+The completed hyper file was imported into tableau and ten visualizations were created to create a dynamic dashboard that adjusts based on the time frame (by month), age, time of fay, race, sex, vicitm age and area.
+Visual 1: Crime by Location: Plots latitiude, longitude and overlays the count of crime by type of crime.
+Visual 2: Count of Crime: Count of crime incidents Visual 3: Number of Crimes by Type: Top 10 count of crimes by descritpion Visual 4: Number of Crimes by Time of Day: Calcualtion to distinguish military time for morning vs. night.
+And then produced a count by time of day.
+Visual 5: Number of Crimes by Area: Count of crimes by area name Visual 6: Count by Race: Color coded pie chart count of victim by race with percentages.
+Visual 7: Crime Rate Trend: Count og crime by month Visual 8: Crime Rate Trend by Type: Count of crime by month per type

 ## Getting Started